jnfernandes1980/Damworld2025/README.md

 # Damworld2025 - Using HEC-RAS for dam break simulation - Case Study

 Welcome to this tutorial for the lecture on dam break simulation.
-It will guide you and cover the several steps to get the inundation due to a breach in a dam.
+It will guide you and cover the main steps to get the inundation due to a breach in a dam.
-Therse are the main components:
+These are the main components:
 ![image](https://github.com/user-attachments/assets/470b280e-6676-489a-80e2-f6a7078227a4)

 This is the current User Interface of HEC-RAS: